View Dyslexie font | View high contrast

 The Australian Apprenticeships Incentive System (Incentives System)

-This scheme commenced on 1 July 2022 and aims to get apprentices working in secure jobs that are in demand, filling skill shortages now and into the future.
-Employers can access hiring incentives and wage subsidies and the Disabled Australian Apprentice Wage Support (DAAWS)
+This scheme aims to get apprentices working in secure jobs that are in demand, filling skill shortages now and into the future.
+Employers can access hiring incentives and wage subsidies and the Disabled Australian Apprentice Wage Support (DAAWS).

 DAAWS supports and encourages employers to take on an apprentice or trainee who has a disability.
-Australian Apprentices or Trainees with disability can access tutorial, interpreting and mentor services.
-These services are to assist apprentices and trainees to undertake their training.
-This support is available throughout the duration of the Apprenticeship or Traineeship.
+DAAWS provides access to tutorial, interpreting and mentor services to assist with training and is available throughout the apprenticeship or traineeship.

 Employment Assistance Fund (EAF)